py5coding/py5book/README.md

 The goal of py5 is to create a new version of Processing that is [integrated into the Python ecosystem](/integrations/python_ecosystem_integrations).
 Built into the library are thoughtful choices about how to best get py5 to work with other popular Python libraries and tools such as [Jupyter](https://jupyter.org/), [numpy](https://numpy.org/), [shapely](https://shapely.readthedocs.io/en/stable/), [trimesh](https://trimesh.org/), [matplotlib](https://matplotlib.org/), and [Pillow](https://python-pillow.org/).

-## Simple Example
+## Basic Example

-Here is a simple example of a working py5 Sketch, written in module mode:
+Here is a basic example of a working py5 Sketch:

 ```{code-cell} ipython3
 def setup():